MarkAStevens04/JCP410/README.md

+# Overview
+This is the GitHub repository for my independent project course "JCP410 - Modelling of Biochemical Systems".

+The final paper is located in `Final Paper.pdf`

 # How Modules Fit Together
 `Paper_extension.py` holds our gillespie simulation functions, and is the actual “experiment”.
 We use main.py to run our experiment and perform our data analysis.
 We use single_pass() as a harness to tell handle the experiment and gillespie simulation.
 The function full_gillespie() in main.py is what iterates through our RVF.
 Autocorrelate performs our data analysis (fast fourier transform).
 We then return the attributes we have received for that single trial.